 South Carolina divorce laws dictate that you can obtain a SC uncontested divorce, but that requires certain conditions.
 Most of the time divorces are inherently contested matters.
 The SC divorce process is pretty straightforward, but there are certain particularities everyone should know before filing for divorce.
-For more information on SC uncontested divorce read this article.
-If you need a divorce and just a few issues are contested, this article will help clarify the divorce process.
+More information on SC uncontested divorce and on how to get a divorce in south carolina when just a few issues are contested.

 It’s important to understand SC divorce laws so that you reach a fair and appropriate outcome in your divorce.
 If you really want to take a deep dive, read the statute here.
 Or, read this article for laymens explanation and find a lawyer to help as soon as you can.

 South Carolina grounds for divorce are based on fault grounds or no-fault grounds.
 A fault-based divorce requires a showing that the at fault party – your spouse – is adulterous, abusive, or habitually drunk.
 If you can prove adultery, abuse, or habitual drunkenness, then you can get a divorce in South Carolina in just a few months.